lit/lit/docs/_guide/03-template-reference.md

 Location: attribute bindings (must be the entire value of the `style` attribute)

-The `styleMap` directive sets styles on an element based on an object, where each key in the object is treated as a style property, and the value is treated as the value of for that property.
+The `styleMap` directive sets styles on an element based on an object, where each key in the object is treated as a style property, and the value is treated as the value for that property.
 For example:

 ```js
 let styles = { backgroundColor: 'blue', color: 'white'}'